HNA Service Trips

 Summer Service 2024

-Holy Names students will gather in Wapato, Washington with other SNJM-sponsored schools to participate in a week-long service-learning experience.
-We will also visit the Yakama National Museum and Cultural Center.
-Food and Housing will be provided by Campbell Farm and each day, students will serve at local non-profits where Sisters and Associates have served for decades.
+Holy Names students gathered in Wapato, Washington with other SNJM-sponsored schools to participate in a week-long service-learning experience.
+They visited the Yakama Nation Cultural Center.
+Food and Housing were provided by Campbell Farm and each day, students served at local non-profits where Sisters and Associates have served for decades.

-A group of rising 9th, 10th, and 11th -grade students will travel to Whatcom County to participate in a week-long service-learning experience called the Agape Service Project, sponsored through the Seattle Archdiocese.
-Students learn about human dignity, issues affecting migrant farmworkers, and why we are called to serve.
-Participants will volunteer at a food bank and spend time with migrant families.
-See this flyer and contact Julie Tilghman (jtilghman@holynames-sea.org) for more information.
+A group of rising 9th, 10th, and 11th -grade students traveled to Whatcom County to participate in a week-long service-learning experience called the Agape Service Project, sponsored through the Seattle Archdiocese.
+Students learned about human dignity, issues affecting migrant farmworkers, and why we are called to serve.
+Participants volunteered at a food bank and spent time with migrant families.

-Approximately 6-8 students entering 11th and 12th-grade will travel to Whatcom County to participate in an immersive faith-based community organizing experience called Ignite, sponsored by the Seattle Archdiocese and the Intercommunity Peace and Justice Center.
-Students learn about human dignity, issues affecting migrant farmworkers, and why we are called to serve.
-Participants will volunteer at a food bank and spend time with migrant families.
+Approximately 6-8 students entering 11th and 12th-grade traveled to Whatcom County to participate in an immersive faith-based community organizing experience called Ignite, sponsored by the Seattle Archdiocese and the Intercommunity Peace and Justice Center.
+Students learned about human dignity, issues affecting migrant farmworkers, and why we are called to serve.
+Participants volunteered at a food bank and spent time with migrant families.

 New Orleans, Louisiana